 What I learned…

-- When ordering coffee at coffee shops, ask for sugar free options
+- When ordering drinks at coffee shops, ask for sugar free options

-- Do not go to coffee shops too often.
-I set my monthly coffee shop budget for $15…must stay under that price.
+- I go to coffee shops less.
+I set my monthly budget for $15…must stay under that price.
 No exceptions.

 So this is the conclusion I got out of my February challenge.
 These challenges are nice because they make me realize things I haven’t realized before and make me change towards a better and smarter ($56???
 What the heck was I thinking) me.